-PA 15-244 imposes a 50.01% limit on the amount of tax liability that all eligible entities may reduce through the use of tax credits effective for calendar quarters commencing on or after July 1, 2015 for hospitals.
-Prior to the passage of PA 15-244 hospitals were able to claim 100%.
-PA 15-1 DSS raised this cap by 5% per year until it reaches 70% in 2019 for hospitals.
+PA 15-244 imposes a 50.01% limit on the amount of tax liability that all eligible entities may reduce through the use of tax credits effective for calendar quarters commencing on or after July 1, 2015.
+PA 15-1 DSS raised this cap by 5% per year until it reaches 70% in 2019 for credits utilized against the Corporation Business Tax and Hospitals Tax.